 Bank account in Vietnam: which use to choose the best option

 Different scenarios are possible if you want to minimize your bank charges.
 If you work in Vietnam and receive a salary, you will soon be asked for a local bank account.
 You can turn to the banks we recommended earlier in this article to ensure a quality service, distributors present throughout the country.
 For many jobs, you can also be paid by hand.
 In this case, you are free to use your salary over time to pay for your current expenses.

 For those who come to work in Vietnam with expatriate schemes or via executive profiles (employees seconded from a French company for example, executives who work between South East Asian countries, etc.), the question of bank accounts requires more thought.
 Indeed, it is easy to receive money in the country (for example, to send a French pension or a salary from a foreign company to a Vietnamese personal account) but it is very difficult to get money out of the country.
 Thus, for an expatriate who works for one, two or three years in Vietnam and intends to stay there for only a fixed period of time, they will have to ensure that they will eventually be able to recover the money they have left in their bank accounts in the country.
 This can be tricky if you trust a local bank that is not used to working with this type of expatriate.
-Our analysis about sending money overseas from Vietnam covers all the solutions expats may have in mind, pro and cons of each ones and costs involved if you need to get money out of Vietnam.
+Our analysis introduce earlier “sending money overseas from / to Vietnam” covers all the solutions expats may have in mind, pro and cons of each ones and costs involved if you need to get money out of Vietnam.
 Thus, in this case, choosing an international bank that has a presence in Vietnam such as Standard Chartered, HSBC, or Citibank will be preferable because the banks will not have any difficulty when you tell them that you want to close your account or withdraw part of your savings.